 American artist Jay Batlle b.
 1976 lives and works in Brooklyn, NY and Gascony, France.

 Batlle has shown internationally since 1998.
 He is one of the few Californian conceptual artists to deal with food, though one might also ponder John Baldessari’s Mayonnaise or the oeuvre of Ben Kinmont.
-As an active bon vivant based between Brooklyn and Occitania, Batlle became famous for his use of vintage illustration on enlarged restaurant menus as a conceptual strategy but has of late sworn himself to painting that emphasizes the materiality over its subject matter.
+As an active bon vivant based between Brooklyn and Occitania, Batlle became famous for his use of vintage illustration on enlarged restaurant menus as a conceptual strategy but has of late sworn himself to painting and sculpture that emphasizes the materiality over its subject matter.

 Batlle was educated at U.C.L.A where he won the prestigious Levinson Scholarship from the faculty and earned his B.A..
 He was an artist in residence at De Ateliers 63 Amsterdam, the Netherlands, where he earned his M.A.
 In 2014 he was artist in residence at Mana Contemporary, Jersey City.

 Batlle’s work has been the subject of numerous exhibitions including: The MoMA PS1, Metro Pictures, Miguel Abreu Gallery, Esso Gallery, Casey Kaplan, Nyehaus, Andrew Roth, Paul Kasmin, Feigen Contemporary, Thomas Erben, the Chelsea Museum, The National Academy Museum, Exit Art, The Dorsky Gallery, and The Whitney Museum, all in New York City.